conacts/obsidian/113 Multivariable Functions.md

 Assume that $f(x,y)$ and $g(x,y)$ are differentiable functions.
 If $f(x,y)$ has a local minimum or a local maximum on the constraint curve $g(x,y)=0$ at $P=(a,b)$ and if $\nabla g_p \ne 0$, then there is a scalar $\lambda$ such that...
 $$\nabla f_p = \lambda \nabla g_p$$
 ##### Critical Value
-The critical point that satisifes the values of the Lagrange Equations:
+The critical point that satisfies the values of the Lagrange Equations:
 $$f_x(a,b)=\lambda g_x (a,b),\quad f_y(a,b)=\lambda g_y (a,b)$$

 ###### Example :: Lagrange Multiplier in 3 Variables: